 The word stereotype comes from the French adjective “stéréotype,” which derives from the Greek words “stereos,” meaning "firm and solid," and “typos,” meaning “impression.”
 When these words are put together, they mean “solid impression," which is the literal definition of the word "stereotype."
 Stereotypes have negatively impacted many groups of people: cultures, races, religion, genders, and so on.
 It's important to learn to identify a stereotype and think critically when you come across one.

 How Stereotypes Can Make Sense of the World

 Therapy is a great place to talk about what makes you unique.
-And online therapy is an excellent resource for talking about your experiences with being stereotyped as an individual.
+Online therapy is an excellent resource for talking about your experiences with being stereotyped as an individual.
 Perhaps, a stereotype has harmed you significantly, or maybe, you tend to stereotype others and want to stop.
 Talk to an online therapist and try to understand what you can do to eliminate or decrease the effect that stereotypes have on you or the world around you.
-The therapists at BetterHelp can help you understand the harm that stereotypes contribute to in your life and how to work to fight against them in your life.
+The therapists at BetterHelp can help you understand the harm that stereotypes contribute to in your life and how to work to fight against them.
 An online therapist is there to support you while you talk through your experiences with discrimination.